Tsyklon-3

 The Tsyklon-3, also known as Tsiklon-3 and Cyclone-3 (known as SL-14 by the United States DoD), GRAU index 11K68, was a Soviet, and subsequently Ukrainian orbital carrier rocket.
-Tsyklon 3 rocket body debris accounts for more than 500 pieces of space debris.

 Overview

 A derivative of the R-36 ICBM, and a member of the Tsyklon family, Tsyklon-3 made its maiden flight on 24 June 1977, and was retired on 30 January 2009.
 The Ukrainian-built Tsyklon rockets were retired in favour of future all-Russian carrier rockets, such as the Angara, and because they were fuelled by toxic hypergolic propellants.

 Successor

 Ukraine was developing a commercial derivative of the Tsyklon-3, the Tsyklon-4.
 The development of Tsyklon-4 ended in 2015 after Ukraine's development partner Brazil pulled out of the project.
 Tsyklon-4 never made it to launch pad.

 Another successor to the Tsyklon rockets, Cyclone-4M (based on Tsyklon-4 designs), is under development as of 2021 for use in the commercial market.